matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 A **recovery key** is a way of regaining access to key storage if the user loses all their devices.
-Using key storage, they can preserve their cryptographic identity (meaning other people don't see "Alice has reset their encryption" messages), and also read old messages using the stored message keys.
+Using key storage, they can preserve their cryptographic identity (meaning other people don't see "Alice's identity appears to have changed" messages), and also read old messages using the stored message keys.

 A **recovery passphrase** is an easier-to-remember way of accessing the recovery key and has the same purpose as the recovery key.